calint/riscv/README.md

 # riscv
-experiments implementing a simple riscvi cpu
+experiments implementing a simple riscv cpu to gain experience with verilog and minimalistic cpu design

-under construction
+implements the rv32i instructions with the exception for: FENCE, FENCE.I, ECALL, EBREAK

+2-stage pipeline where new instruction is fetched while previous executes